 - To know if you’re going to be covered by the organisation’s insurance

-In a lot of cases this will be covered by a volunteer agreement, which shouldn’t be confused with a contract, but the organisation can choose to give you this info another way.
+In a lot of cases this will be covered by a volunteer agreement (which shouldn’t be confused with a contract as it’s not as binding on your part), but the organisation can choose to give you this info another way.

 Where should you look for a placement?

-If you already know where you want to work then just contact the organisation directly or if you’re looking for something at uni, they normally have a list of opportunities too.
+If you already know where you want to volunteer, then the simple answer would be to contact the organisation directly.
+If you’re looking for an opportunity at uni, they’ll normally have a list of what’s available online too.

 A nationwide charity specifically focussed on getting young people into volunteering, vInspired has a massive list of placements up and down the country.

-You can also sign up for their awards scheme when you complete 10, 50 or 100 hours of volunteering and receive a proper posh certificate and a CV boost.
+You can also sign up for their awards scheme where you tally up points for the hours you spend volunteering.
+When you complete 10, 30, 50 or 100 hours of volunteering, you receive a nifty little certificate and a CV boost.

 You’re also able to register for their cashpoint scheme where they can give you up to £500 of funding to get a good volunteering idea off the ground.

-Again, another charity with the aim of getting people into volunteer placements and they claim to currently have more than one million placements on their books.
+The aptly-named Do-it claim they currently have more than one million placements on their books.

-Similarly to vInspired you can search placements depending on your location and your interests and they have a various resources and information.
+Similarly to vInspired you can search placements depending on your location and interests, and they have a various resources and information available on their website.